ramonaharrison/ar-workshop/slides.md

             }
         }
     }
 ```

 ---

 # Handle untracked faces

-We also want to remove any nodes associated with faces that we're no longer tracking -- these are faces that have disappeared from the current frame.
+We also want to remove faces that have disappeared from the current frame.

 ```kotlin
     private fun handleUntrackedFaces() {